rails-inspire-django/django-turbo-helper/doc/source/main.rst

 The template returned is just a plain Django template.
 The response class automatically wraps the correct tags, so we don't need to include `<turbo-frame>`.

+Note that adding *loading="lazy"* will defer loading until the frame appears in the viewport.

 .. code-block:: html